davidgirdhar/Notes/aws/basics.md

 ### What is Elastic Beanstalk?

     Amazon Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
+It is AWS equivalent of **heroku**

 ### What is aws global infrastructure?